An Inclusive Public Transport System

 Priority Queues at Bus Interchanges

-If the designated wheelchair space on a bus is already occupied, or if the bus is very crowded, strollers will have to be folded and carried on board.
-PMA users may wait for the next bus with available space.
+Unfortunately, if the bus is here and the designated wheelchair space on board is already occupied or the bus is very crowded, PMA users may need to wait for the next bus, while strollers will have to be folded and carried.

 Priority Seats